 - Getting Started: Online Patient Orientation for Bariatric Surgery

 - Center for Bariatric Surgery Online Courses

 - Center for Bariatric Surgery In the News

 Bariatric surgery promotes weight loss by restricting food intake and, in some procedures, altering the digestive process.
 As with other treatments for obesity, the best results are achieved when combined with healthy eating behaviors and regular physical activity.
 If bariatric surgery is the right choice for you, your surgeon will discuss with you the procedures offered at the Center for Bariatric Surgery and will explain which would achieve the best outcomes for your individual circumstance.

-Candidates for surgery must have a Body Mass Index (BMI) of equal to, or greater than, 40 with no comorbidities or a BMI of equal to, or greater than, 35 with comorbidities related to obesity.
+Generally, candidates for surgery must have either a body mass index (BMI) equal to or greater than 40 if they have no additional health conditions related to obesity, or a BMI of equal to or greater than 35 if they have additional health conditions related to obesity.

 - Healthy enough to undergo a major operation